 In Construction Dive’s article about drones in construction, David Shearer, VP of Marketing for drone-maker Kespry says, “Let’s face it, no one is into this because they want drones.
 They’re into it because want they want data.
 That’s the main reason to have a drone — it is a flying robot with built-in sensors to provide you with an edge to your business in the field.”

 Because of the extensive benefits drones offer, it’s crucial to ensure your connection in remote areas is reliable, fast, and secure.
-Check out our jobsite connectivity calculator to figure out what bandwidth your jobsite needs.

 Who’s Using Drones